About the Bar

 Section 3.
 Composition of Committees.
 The number and tenure of members of the Committees of the Association shall be:

 (a) Standing Committees.
 Unless otherwise stated in the provisions creating a Committee, the size of the Standing Committees shall be determined by the President, and each member shall serve until the adjournment of the Annual Meeting or until a new committee is appointed.
+Section 4.
+Committee Meetings.
+Meetings of each Committee shall be held upon the call of its Chair or upon written request signed by three or more members of the Committee.
+No report, recommendation, or other action of any Committee shall be considered as the action of the Association or publicized as such, unless and until it shall have been approved or authorized by the Board of Governors.

 (b) Special Committees, Task Forces or Other Work Groups.
 The size of each Special Committee, Task Force or Other Work Group shall be set forth in the resolution creating such Special Committee, and each member shall serve until the adjournment of the Annual Meeting following his or her appointment or until a new committee is appointed.